NVIDIA/NVFlare/docs/user_guide/system_architecture.rst

     - :class:`Simple Job Def Manager<nvflare.apis.impl.job_def_manager.SimpleJobDefManager>`

+Job Storage
+^^^^^^^^^^^
+The Job definition is stored in a persistent store (used by Simple Job Def Manager).
+The Job Storage config specifies the Python object that manages the access to the store.

+This component is specified as one item in the components.server section.

+This configuration is included in the fed_server.json of the Server’s Startup Kit.

 Job Scheduler
 -------------
 The Job scheduler is responsible for determining the next job to run.
 Job scheduler config specifies the Job scheduler Python object.